 Total RNA was extracted using Triazol kit (Invitrogen Company, USA) with slight modifications of protocol.
 The RNA was reverse transcribed using Hifair™ III 1st Strand cDNA Synthesis Kit (Yesen Company, China).
 The cDNAs were then used in quantitative polymerase chain reaction (qPCR) quantitative analysis of IL-6, leptin, IL-17A, GM-CSF, CXCL1 and RORγt mRNA expression levels in ABI 7500 system (Applied Biosystems, Foster, CA) by using Hieff™ qPCR SYBR® Green Master Mix (Yesen Company, China).
 Their relative levels were normalized to β-actin expression.
 Specific primers used in this study were listed in Table 1.

-Table 1: The primers used in RT-qPCRClick here to view
+The primers used in RT-qPCR

 Data analysis was conducted by using Graph pad 6.0 Software.
 After log transformation, normal distribution was analyzed.
 Comparison between the two groups was done using t-test and Spearman analysis of correlation was performed between the groups.
 The contingency were analyzed by using Chi-square testing.